UMass Amherst Libraries Announce Recipients of 2021 Open Education Initiative Grants

 - Lower the cost of college for students in order to contribute to their retention, progression, and graduation

 - Encourage faculty to engage in new pedagogical models for classroom instruction

-Thanks to generous funding from the UMass Amherst Libraries and Provost’s office, this year’s winners represent a broad range of disciplines across campus, including:
+Thanks to generous funding from the Provost’s office, this year’s winners represent a broad range of disciplines across campus:

-Now in its eleventh cycle, the Open Education Initiative has generated a total savings of more than $1.8 million for students in UMass Amherst classes that utilize OER or existing Library materials.
-The Libraries partner with the Center for Teaching and Learning (CTL), Instructional Design, Engagement and Support (IDEAS) group, and Provost's Office to support these efforts.
+Now in its twelfth cycle, the Open Education Initiative has generated a total savings of more than $1.8 million for students in UMass Amherst classes that utilize either OER or existing Library materials.
+The Libraries partner with the Provost's Office, the Center for Teaching and Learning (CTL), and the Instructional Design, Engagement, & Support (IDEAS) group to support these efforts.

 For further information, please contact UMass Amherst Libraries Digital Scholarship Services at firstname.lastname@example.org.